MrAugu/discordjs-dashboard-guide/README.md

   renderTemplate( // We call render template function we defined earlier this guide.
      res, // We pass in the Response object that was returned by express. req, // We pass in the Request object that was returned by express as well.
-     "index.js" // We pass in the template we want to render.
+     "index.ejs" // We pass in the template we want to render.
 The path of the template will result in /templates/index.ejs );
 });
 ```